bmurray/go-react/README.md

-# go-react: A quick and usable development method for integrating Go and React
+# go-react: A quick and usable development and deployment method for integrating Go and React

 ## Purpose